UCLALibrary/ursus/README.md

 ### Visual regression tests

 Visual regression testing is done via [percy.io](https://percy.io/UCLA-Library-Software-Development/ursus).
-This runs only for pull requests on travis; it should not be run locally.
+This runs only for pull requests on travis; it will not run locally.